cbcrg/tcoffee/docs/tcoffee_installation.rst

 ================================================
 T-Coffee is a complex package that interacts with many other third party softwares.
 Since version 7.56, T-Coffee uses on-demand installation and install the third party packages it needs, on your computer, for the different T-Coffee options to run correctly.
 Please let us know if you would like another third party package to be included.

-Whenever the automated installation fails because of unforeseen system specificities, users should install the third party package manually.
+Whenever the automated installation fails because of unforeseen system specificities, users should install the third party package manually (\**cf. Advanced Installation**\).
 This documentation gives some tips we have found useful, but users are encouraged to send their feedbacks and share their experiences in order to improve this documentation.

 Standard installation of T-Coffee